Ears for mirrors bring pinin fans to tears

 This example an 85 1/2 but true on all Pininfarina Azzurra's.
 Catalog shot left, original 1985.5 car on right

 Another exclusive feature on the 85.5 model is the door light in both doors.
+This is the exact same door light used on Ferrari up thru the 90's.
 Note the steel is indented to accommodate the light.
 A good quick way to see if you've found one (if say, the wheels are missing) The added lighting thru out this model (dash,doors,glovebox, trunk) is part of Sergio's upscale of this last model... another reason the 85.5 is unique.

 <-- The 85.5 still had the "Azzurra" sail logo on the trunk (boot) the name changed to "SpiderEuropa" by now The wheels (above) will get Spider fans running to get a look.
 Only used on the 85 1/2 model, cool cast aluminum alloy wheels are light and strong.
 The better to move you with , my dear.
 And unique to the 85.5 models in USA and Europe.